Laurentian Bank of Canada: Mergers and acquisitions

 The bank merged with Eaton Trust Company (in 1988), purchased Standard Trust's assets (1991), acquired La Financière Coopérants Prêts-Épargne Inc., and Guardian Trust Company in Ontario (1992), acquired General Trust Corporation in Ontario, and purchased some Société Nationale de Fiducie assets and the brokerage firm BLC Rousseau (1993).

 In 1993, the Desjardins-Laurentian Financial Corporation became the new majority shareholder of Laurentian Bank of Canada, following the merging of the Laurentian Group Corporation with the Desjardins Group.
 The bank purchased the Manulife Bank of Canada's banking service network and the assets of Prenor Trust Company of Canada in 1994.

 In 1995, the bank acquired 30 branches of the North American Trust Company.

 In 1996, one of its subsidiaries acquired the parent corporation of Trust Prêt et Revenu du Canada.
 A few months later, the withdrawal of its main shareholder, Desjardins-Laurentian Financial Corporation, prompted the Laurentian Bank to become a Schedule 1 Bank under the Bank Act, on par with all the other large Canadian banks.

-In December of 2021, Laurentian Bank announced that they were forming a partnership with Brim Financial.
-This partnership will help the bank to transform and enhance the customer experience for its suite of Visa products.
-Customers will now have access to digital onboarding and instant adjudication, instant virtual card issuance, mobile wallet functionality and a wide range of self serve card management options.
+In 2023, Laurentian Bank launched a new line of Visa credit cards in partnership with Brim Financial.
+The new system provides digital onboarding and instant adjudication, instant virtual card issuance, mobile wallet functionality and self-serve card management options including setting credit limits and replacement of lost cards.

-Laurentian Bank and Brim plan to bring the new experience to the market in mid 2022.